Click

 before the final "death and life" battle.

 Battle for what?
-Well, at the end it's a battle for the hearts
+Well, at the end it's a battle

 and minds of the public, because Kostov's opponents (their